sweethearts-2025-moving-valentines day experiential

 SWEETHEARTS TASTE-TESTS A NEW SITUATION

-Following up on its viral Situationship Boxes campaign in 2024, inspired by the dating trends of Gen Z, the classic candy hearts maker for this Valentine’s Day is turning to the year’s biggest hot topic—artificial intelligence—for fuel.
-This year’s brand survey found that both Gen Z (84 percent) and millennials (82 percent) have had their fill of relationships that lack commitment or clear definition.
+Following up on its viral Situationship Boxes campaign, inspired by the dating trends of Gen Z, the classic candy hearts maker for Valentine’s Day turned to a mega-hot topic—artificial intelligence—for fuel.
+Th brand’s survey found that both Gen Z (84 percent) and millennials (82 percent) have had their fill of relationships that lack commitment or clear definition.
 In fact, 92 percent of survey participants wish their partners, “actually said what they mean rather than sending mixed messages.”

 Enter: Scannable Sweethearts candies.
-Consumers can go to sweatheartscandies.com, and depending on which heart type they scan (“MOVE IN?”
-“MARRY ME” and “4EVER EVER?”), they will be directed to businesses like Piece of Cake Moving & Stores for moving trucks or Courtly for marriage license resources, or even, a manufacturer of heart-shaped headstones—“for lovers who want something really concrete.”
+Consumers could go to sweatheartscandies.com, and depending on which heart type they scanned (“MOVE IN?”
+“MARRY ME” and “4EVER EVER?”), were directed to businesses like Piece of Cake Moving & Stores for moving trucks or Courtly for marriage license resources, or even, a manufacturer of heart-shaped headstones—“for lovers who want something really concrete.”

 “We’ve come full circle from embracing ambiguity with last year’s Situationship Boxes to helping today’s singles define their relationships with America’s much-loved Valentine’s Day candy,” Evan Brock, vp-marketing for Spangler Candy Company, said in a release.